OCAST SUPPORT FOR MANUFACTURERS

 Larger firms: The Oklahoma Manufacturing Alliance plays a vital role by serving as a forum to meet and discuss common problems and opportunities and by creating a constantly improving local supplier base that boosts the companies' quality and dependability.

-But perhaps the most valuable benefit of the Manufacturing Alliance is its statewide network of Manufacturing Extension Agents who help manufacturers in their region become more productive and competitive.
-Oklahoma's small and medium-sized manufacturers must stay competitive to survive.
+Perhaps the most valuable benefit of the Manufacturing Alliance is its statewide network of Manufacturing Extension Agents who help manufacturers in their region become more productive and competitive.
+Oklahoma's small- and medium-sized manufacturers must stay competitive to survive.
 To this end, the Manufacturing Alliance is committed to helping companies implement change in five crucial areas:

 Oklahoma Manufacturing Alliance